ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Processing is often necessary, but it always involves choices.
-Different reasonable choices
+&nbsp;     Processing is often necessary, but every processing step introduces choices that can affect the final conclusions.

-&nbsp;     can lead to different results and different conclusions.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     This is why good analysis documents how data was processed and avoids treating the final dataset

-&nbsp;     as if it is purely objective or automatic.

 &nbsp;   </p>